+Chlorine

-Chlorine Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
-Some people who drink water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
-Violation Type Violation Begin Violation End Violation Explanation Violation Explanation Disinfectant Level Quarterly Operating Report (DLQOR).
-01/01/2023 We failed to test our drinking water for the contaminant and period indicated.
-Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
+Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
+Some people who drink water containing chlorine well in excess of the MRDL could experience stomach discomfort.

+Violation Type Violation Begin Violation End Violation Explanation Disinfectant Level Quarterly Operating Report (DLQOR).
+01/01/2023 We failed to report within the required time period our testing results our drinking water for the contaminant and period indicated

-Note: Report mailed 4/7/2023 remailed with 2nd
+Note: Report mailed 4/7/2023 remailed with 2nd quarters DLQOR